 If the complaint is of a systemic nature, an official notice of investigation will be sent to the administrative head of the government agency concerned.

-What is the difference between the Office of the French Language Services Commissioner and the Office of Francophone Affairs?
+What is the difference between the Office of the French Language Services Commissioner and the Ministry of Francophone Affairs?

 Any person who lives or who is passing through Ontario and considers that he has not received a French service of quality from the Government of Ontario can lodge a complaint by contacting the Office of the French Language Services Commissioner.

 There is no minimum time limit for filing complaints.
 However, the Office of the French Language Services Commissioner recommends the complainant to file his or her complaint within a reasonable time for a question of efficiency in the investigation process.